BILALalali/E-CommerceMobileApplication/README.md

    ```bash
    flutter run
    ```

----

-## 🧾 Credits

-This app was developed as part of a graduation project.
-Special thanks to all the contributors and tools used during the development process.

----

-## 📷 Screenshots

-> Add your actual screenshots to `assets/screenshots/` and update image paths above.

----

-## 📬 License

-This project is licensed for educational and demonstration purposes.
 =======
 # E-Commerce-Mobile-Application
 A Flutter-Firebase e-commerce app with user, seller, and admin roles.
 Includes chatbot support (Dialogflow) and ML-based product recommendations.
 Secure, scalable, and user-friendly.